XomaDev/Falcon/README.md

 - Falcon syntax was created for App Inventor that follows 1-based indexing.
 - List, and Dictionaries are passed as references, only text and number are copied.
 - Tags of various languages are used only for syntax highlighting
+- Falcon does not have a do clause, nor a switch clause

 ## Data types